apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _csscl:

 ``csscl``
-    The cached response length (in bytes) from origin server to Traffic Server.
+    The cached body length (in bytes) from origin server to Traffic Server.

 .. _csshl: